 Boa constrictor imperator

 These boa come from a small island off the coast of Belize.
 They have a lot in common with the Caulker's Cay Boa.
-Not only do they both come from their respective cays off the coast of Belize but both are true dwarf boas and capable of breeding at a very small size.
+Not only do they both come from their respective cays off the coast of Belize but both are true dwarf boa and capable of breeding at a very small size.
 Both have evolved very unique survival adaptations that allow them to exist in less than ideal habitat for boa constrictors.
 However these two races of boa as represented in culture are also distinct from one another.
 The Crawl Cay boa have uniquely shaped heads with large eyes.
 They also have a much less blocky dorsal saddle.
-Those Crawl Cay Boas in culture have shown us much more variation than the Caulkers Cay Boa has shown us.
+Those Crawl Cay Boa in culture have shown us much more variation in morphology than the Caulkers Cay Boa has shown us.
 You can see some of this variation in my photos below.
 There are silver ones and brown ones as well as everything in between.
 They are usually heavily speckled boa and become more speckled with age.
-Aberrancies and striping in both the pattern and tail are rather common.
+Aberrancies and striping in both the dorsal and tail saddles are rather common.
 The Crawl Cay boa can sometimes be a bit more nervous compared to the Caulkers Cay Boa as youngsters.
 The more consistent appearance of the Caulkers Cay Boa may be attributed to all the boa in captivity being descendants of a very small number of orignal parental stock.